danishsheikh1122/issueTrackerFulltackApp/README.md

 # filtering data by issue and status

 - Link href={/issues?filterBy=${filterBy}&orderBy=${value}}>
   th
 - ausing between issuepage file making filter query

 - added filter issue with column name and by status (open close in progress)
 - some bugs in 71.5 but not fixed filter url issue not fixed

 # generating dummy data

 - generated dummy data for issue page

 # implemented pagination

 - created pagination cmp in global cmps folder
 - it uses use router and use searchparams hook
 - working properly
 - fully woring pagination done

+# builded dashboard with latest issue component

+- created LatestIssue.tsx to fetch 5 latest issue from db
+- created layout for dashboard to show issues with logo of user to whome the issue is assigned
+- used
+const data = await prisma.issue.findMany({
+    where: { status: finalStatus },
+    orderBy: orderBy ? { {[orderBy]}: "asc" } : undefined,
+    skip: (Page - 1) * pageSize,
+    take: pageSize,
+  });

+  and
+   const issues = await prisma.issue.findMany({
+    orderBy: { createdAt: "desc" },
+    take: 5,
+    include: { assignToUser: true },
+  });
+  this type of new params in prisa query skip take and include